thinkcompany/think_dev-standards/development-standards/css.md

 * **Theme:** optional layer for how modules may look in a specific context (line of business, user configurable, etc - e.g. .theme .module)
 * **Helpers:** generally applicable helper and state rules - cannot be overwritten (only apply these when you absolutely want the properties, e.g. .float-left)

-Note regarding state rules: general rules that are globally applicable, such as .is-visually-hidden, should be included in the helpers layer.
-State classes should be prefixed with "is-" or "has-".
+Note regarding state rules: include general rules that are globally applicable, such as .is-visually-hidden, in the helpers layer.
+Prefix state classes with "is-" or "has-".

 ### Modules

 Modules are the discrete and/or reusable components of the UI.
-Each discrete module should be styled by a separate style sheet (or Sass partial), and module selectors should always be namespaced to avoid conflicts with other modules.
+Style each discrete module with a separate style sheet (or Sass partial), and always namespace module selectors to avoid conflicts with other modules.

 ```css
 .module